Pon de Replay: Chart performance

-Elsewhere, the song achieved moderate commercial success in Europe, peaking inside the top 10 of eight charts.
+Elsewhere, the song achieved great commercial success in Europe, peaking inside the top 10 of eight charts.
 In Switzerland, the song debuted at number eight on the Swiss Music Charts on September 11, 2005, and peaked at number three for three consecutive weeks.
-The song spent a total of 41 weeks on the chart.
+The song spent a total of 41 weeks on the chart, becoming her longuest-running single until "Unfaithful".
 The song also debuted at number four on the Norwegian Singles Chart and peaked at number three in its fifth week; the song spent a total of 15 weeks on the chart.
 "Pon de Replay" also peaked inside the top five in Denmark, Austria and Sweden, peaking at numbers four, five and five, respectively.
 "Pon de Replay" also peaked inside the top 10 in Italy and Finland, peaking at numbers six and eight, respectively.
 However, the song was less successful in other territories, peaking at number 15 in The Netherlands and number 18 in France and Spain, respectively.
 In the United Kingdom, "Pon de Replay" debuted and peaked at number two on the UK Singles Chart on September 3, 2005.
 The song stayed at the number two position for a further week, and stayed inside the top 10 for four weeks.

 Music video

-The music video for "Pon de Replay" was directed by Little X. The video was filmed in Toronto, Canada at Republik Nightclub and is set in a nightclub and begins with Rihanna and two of her friends arriving at a nightclub where the atmosphere appears lackluster; due to the low volume of the music (referencing the song's lyrics), the people in the club seem bored and not dancing.
-Subsequently, Rihanna vows to make the DJ turn up the music, thus stepping up onto a platform, wearing a gold belly top with baggy jeans, beginning to perform to the song, causing the DJ, played by Cipha Sounds, to turn the music up.
+The music video for "Pon de Replay" was directed by Little X. The video was filmed in Toronto, Canada at now-defunct Republik Nightclub and is set in a nightclub and begins with Rihanna and two of her friends arriving at a nightclub where the atmosphere appears lackluster; due to the low volume of the music (referencing the song's lyrics), the people in the club seem bored and not dancing.
+Subsequently, Rihanna vows to make the DJ turn up the music, thus stepping up onto a platform, wearing a gold midriff top with baggy jeans, beginning to perform to the song, causing the DJ, played by Cipha Sounds, to turn the music up.
 With this, the people still bored now begin dancing to Rihanna's track, including Canadian rapper Kardinal Offishall, who also makes a cameo appearance.
 Scenes of people dancing in the club are shown, with intercut shots being juxtaposed of Rihanna leaning against a wall with the word "Bar" in LED lights (which is actually part of a Parking sign outside of the window).
 She dons a pastel blue short dress, singing to the lyrics of the song.
 Rihanna can be seen belly-dancing on the stage, with neon green laserlights transmit above her.
 After Rihanna gets the crowd moving, she runs off of the platform onto a dance floor, where the crowd later join her.
-The video's final scenes show the people in the club all gathered on the middle of the dance floor, choreographing different dance moves.
+The video's last scenes show the people in the club all gathered on the middle of the dance floor, choreographing different dance moves.
 These include a line of people featuring Rihanna, and male dancers who make a bicycle from their bodies.